olavolav/te-causality/README.markdown

 ## Copyright

-All of the files can be copied, modified, used for commercial or non-commercial purpose, as long as you keep the following copyright message in the source files:
+All of the files (with the exception of `transferentropy-sim/tests/catch.hpp`, taken from [here](https://github.com/philsquared/Catch), which is licensed under the Boost licence) can be copied, modified, used for commercial or non-commercial purpose, as long as you keep the following copyright message in the source files:

-(ADD SOMETHING HERE LATER!)
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [here](http://www.gnu.org/licenses/).